AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-api.md

 ## Define a reference field for the source schema

 Within the [!DNL Schema Registry], relationship descriptors work similarly to foreign keys in relational database tables: a field in the source schema acts as a reference to the primary identity field of a destination schema.
-If your source schema does not have a field for this purpose, you may need to create a mixin with the new field and add it to the schema.
+If your source schema does not have a field for this purpose, you may need to create a field group with the new field and add it to the schema.
 This new field must have a `type` value of "[!DNL string]".

 >[!IMPORTANT]
 >
 >Unlike the destination schema, the source schema cannot use its primary identity as a reference field.

 In this tutorial, the destination schema "[!DNL Hotels]" contains an `hotelId` field that serves as the schema's primary identity, and therefore will also act as its reference field.
-However, the source schema "[!DNL Loyalty Members]" does not have a dedicated field to be used as a reference, and must be given a new mixin that adds a new field to the schema: `favoriteHotel`.
+However, the source schema "[!DNL Loyalty Members]" does not have a dedicated field to be used as a reference, and must be given a new field group that adds a new field to the schema: `favoriteHotel`.

 >[!NOTE]
 >
 >If your source schema already has a dedicated field that you plan to use as a reference field, you can skip ahead to the step on [creating a reference descriptor](#reference-identity).

-### Create a new mixin
+### Create a new field group

-In order to add a new field to a schema, it must first be defined in a mixin.
-You can create a new mixin by making a POST request to the `/tenant/mixins` endpoint.
+In order to add a new field to a schema, it must first be defined in a field group.
+You can create a new field group by making a POST request to the `/tenant/mixins` endpoint.

 **API format**